 Exit pathways are also available after one or two years, including a PG Certificate in Chaplaincy with Children and Young People which meets the requirements of the UK Board of Healthcare Chaplaincy, and the JNC validated PG Diploma in Youth and Community Work and Practical Theology (exact award titles subject to validation).

-Isle Of Wight YFC are looking to recruit more placement based degree students onto their YTP scheme next September.
+Isle Of Wight YFC are looking to recruit more placement based degree students onto their YDP scheme next September.

 Gain 20hrsyouthwork experience each week, based in a placement church who will support and encourage you as well as stretch you and give you lots of youth ministry opportunities.